 Prepare for a career in the dynamic sport and recreation industry while completing your secondary school studies with the Certificate III in Sport and Recreation.

-Offered exclusively through Victoria Polytechnic’s VET Delivered to Secondary Students program, this intermediate course equips you with practical sporting skills and industry knowledge that can be applied to positions including:
+Offered exclusively through Victoria University Polytechnic’s VET in Schools program, this intermediate course equips you with practical sporting skills and industry knowledge that can be applied to positions including: